 Before we end this little review, it is important to know a few details.
 These pointers will help provide more information on the Nikon D7100.
-It will also help you when you are making an important decision about purchasing this camera.
+It will also help you when making an important decision about purchasing this camera.

 Getting a lens for this camera will only enhance the experience of using it.
 However, choosing which lens is very important.
 There are a wide variety of lenses to choose from.
 For example, prime, zoom, wide-angle, travel lenses, etc. Each lens has its own specifications, and you should keep your photography style in mind when you opt for one.
 If you cannot decide, it is safest to opt for a general-purpose lens.

-This adapter is used for file transfer; however, it does not come included with the camera.
+This adapter is used for file transfer.
+However, it does not come included with the camera.
 Even though the camera has the option to transfer files wirelessly, you will need the adapter to transfer data to the compatible devices.

 With this, our review for the Nikon D7100 comes to a close.
 The camera is definitely a great one to have.
 It has a lot of great features that make it a fan favorite.
 The things we enjoy most about it are its speed and precision.
 It captures sharp images with extensive details, and that is what we look for in a good camera.
 It is also a great tool for video shooting and even has different video modes.
-If you decide to invest in this camera, it would be best if you also consider buying a lens (or two) along with it as it will really enhance your experience with the camera.
+If you decide to invest in this camera, it would be best to consider buying a lens (or two) along with it, as it will really enhance your experience with the camera.

 People Also Ask

-This little section is dedicated to the frequently asked questions about the Nikon D7100.
-We have answered some of the most popular questions to rid you of any confusion that you may have regarding the camera.
+This little section is dedicated to frequently asked questions about the Nikon D7100.
+We have answered some of the most popular questions to rid you of any confusion you may have regarding the camera.